 -

-Robert Haughton is a Black Jamaican-American Deaf artist, performer, and storyteller based in Milton, Ontario.
+Robert Haughton [performer] is a Black Jamaican-American Deaf artist, performer, and storyteller based in Milton, Ontario.
 His multidisciplinary practice spans ASL performance, theatre, visual vernacular, movement arts, and film.
 Robert’s work celebrates Black Deaf identity while creating bold, accessible art that connects communities.

 His artistry blends performance, accessibility, and advocacy, giving voice and visibility to the Black Deaf community.
 In addition to performance and ASL interpretation, Robert is expanding his creative practice into playwriting and storytelling, developing original works that center Deaf and Black experiences. -